-Then, you can change this value to fit your needs.
-Set the parameter to 0.4.
+Then, you can change Segmentation distance value to fit your needs.
+Set the parameter to 0.4 m.
 You can delete automatically the small clouds with the option Filter small sub-clouds of less than 10 points.
 Click on Preview to preview the results and OK to validate them.